• Skip to primary navigation

 Ingredients

 The main ingredients for Rice Krispie treats are cereal, butter, and marshmallow.
-The only difference for these treats is that I am using Peeps for the marshmallow portion, in 3 different colors:
+The only difference for these treats is that I am using Peeps for the marshmallow portion, in 3 different colors, so far my favorite combos have been the bright pink and blue with the third color either yellow or lavender.

 3 packages of Peeps, blue, pink, and yellow chicks